digital-fabric/extralite/README.md

   queries (handy for creating/modifying schemas).
 - Get last insert rowid.
 - Get number of rows changed by last query.
+- Execute the same query with multiple parameter lists (useful for inserting records).
 - Load extensions (loading of extensions is autmatically enabled.
 You can find some useful extensions here: https://github.com/nalgeon/sqlean.)
 - Includes a [Sequel adapter](#usage-with-sequel).